Preston on the Hill: History

 In the early 17th century the manor passed by marriage to the second Baron Gerard of Gerards Bromley.
 This family became Earls of Macclesfield.
 In 1705 Lord Gerard conveyed the manor to trustees to be sold for the payment of debts.
 The manor of Preston-on-the-Hill passed to the Fleetwood family by whom it was conveyed to the Grevilles who sold it to Thomas Brock of Chester and then he bequeathed it to Thomas Yates his nephew.
 He held the manor at the time that George Ormerod wrote his History of the County Palatine and City of Chester in 1817.
 He is named as the main landowner in the 1843 Tithe Apportionment.
 The manor then passed by marriage to Richard Barker.
 Later in the 19th century the manor was purchased by Gilbert Greenall, 1st Baron Daresbury of the Greenall's brewery family and added to the Walton estate.

-A number of old houses were renovated or demolished and re-built at the end of 19th century.
+A number of old cottages were removed and brick houses renovated or demolished and re-built at the end of 19th century.
 In 1941 Lord Daresbury sold the estate mainly to his tenants.

-Historical references to the area are to the township of Preston-on-the-Hill.
-Preston-on-the-Hill became a civil parish in the 1870s, but in 1936 the civil parish was named Preston Brook.
+Preston-on-the-Hill was formerly a township in the parish of Runcorn, in 1866 Preston on the Hill became a civil parish, on 1 April 1936 the parish was abolished to form Preston Brook.

 At the time of the Hearth Tax in 1664 the population was 130, and it probably remained at about that level until the opening of the canal.
 By the time of the first headcount of population in 1801 the number was 333, rising to 594 in 1851 but dropping back to 454 in 1901 as the canal became less active.
-The 1951 census showed 401 but recent housing development had pushed this figure to 716 in the 2001 census.
+In 1931 the parish had a population of 355.